-Attendance: My attendance policy is that you will attend at least 25 hours (50 points) during the course.
-Anything beyond 50 points is extra credit.
+The DU is worth three points per class period, with 50 points expected (for 25 out of 26 class periods), and about 75 points possible.
+Anything beyond 50 is extra credit.
 It is also a reward for coming on time, or close enough that you can do the update.